biblioverse/biblioteca-doc/src/content/docs/guides/Developer/themes.md

     Every time a template is called, it will first check if the template exists in the theme's folder or fall back to the original one

 3. Update the CSS asset as necessary.
+4. Don't forget to change your theme in the user settings to test it